 Is there anyone you would like to thank for your experience here?

 I would like to thank my friends, the faculty and the professors on campus.
-The College is unique with such huge opportunities.
+The University is unique with such huge opportunities.
 I have always wanted to give back to what they have given me.

 Camino Program